Mike Kernell: Personal life

 Kernell is married and has two children.

-In October 2008, Kernell's son David was indicted by a Tennessee grand jury in connection with the unauthorized access of Republican vice presidential candidate Sarah Palin's Yahoo!
-Mail account; he was convicted on April 30, 2010, on two counts of anticipatory obstruction of justice and unauthorized access to a computer, but was acquitted on a charge of wire fraud.
+In October 2008, Kernell's son David was indicted by a Tennessee grand jury in connection with the unauthorized access of Republican vice presidential candidate Sarah Palin's email account; he was convicted on April 30, 2010, on two counts of anticipatory obstruction of justice and unauthorized access to a computer, but he was acquitted on a charge of wire fraud.
 Mike Kernell denied knowing anything about the incident.
 David died in 2018 after complications from progressive multiple sclerosis.